 In getting rid of demonic influence, some people think it is only necessary to resist the devil, without fully submitting themselves to God.
 That is, I believe, one of the devil's most effective deceptions.

 How do we submit ourselves to God and resist the devil?
-Knowing, understanding, and living by truth is an important themselves that they had not received the Holy Spirit).
+Knowing, understanding, and living by truth is an important aspect of doing that.
+That's what this book is about.